 The Pantry has served 8,963 individuals since we began distributing food the end of 2008.
 The $5,000 grant from Sea to Sea went to make improvements to the house we use for the food bank.

 Your donation went to our general fund to reach out to children and youth at risk in our economically depressed communities to help them to grow academically , develop leadership skills, and experience a safe environment in which to belong and to feel success.

 The $7,500 grant to New City awarded during the 2008 Sea to Sea event was directed toward our Teen Life Internship program.
 We hire a group of high school students who serve as staff members for our After School Center program for first - eighth grade students.
 The Teen Life Interns receive leadership development training; SAT prep classes, tutoring and college preparation; professional visits; and job trainings.
 In our neighborhood, 41% of adults have attended college (2005-2009 American Community Survey 5-Year Estimates), but in contrast, 100% of New City's Teen Life Interns have entered college in the last three years.
 In addition to the job trainings, leadership development, and academic support, Teen Life Interns are introduced to the Gospel or encouraged to grow in their already-existing walk with the Lord though the X-Change, a monthly outreach event.
 A prep team of teenagers prepares and leads the X-Change, with the tag line "where God and hip hop meet."

-The funds we received in 2007 were used to provide transitional housing to our clients.
+The funds were used to provide transitional housing to our clients.
 Our clients are homeless people.
-In 2007 we provided transitional housing to approximately 100 people at our former facility, Frances Opportunity Center.
+In 2008 we provided transitional housing to approximately 100 people at our former facility, Frances Opportunity Center.
 In addition we help get our clients work.